-The Leir Internship application is online.
-Applications for a particular semester must be received three months prior to the start of that semester.
-All applicants will undergo a thorough documentation review.
-Interviews with selected candidates will be conducted by the Intern Coordinator via in-person visit or webcam.
+The Leir Internship application is available online; submissions are reviewed and prospective candidates are invited to interview.
+All applicants undergo a thorough documentation review and interviews with selected candidates are conducted by the Intern Manager via in-person visit or webcam.